 “It’s great to have contact with startups,” said Plattner, who is chairman of SAP’s supervisory board.

 Hana’s “radically different approach” may let SAP use the software to compete with databases from Oracle Corp.
-(ORCL), Microsoft Corp.
-(MSFT) and International Business Machines Corp.
-(IBM), Plattner said.
+(ORCL:US), Microsoft Corp.
+(MSFT:US) and International Business Machines Corp.
+(IBM:US), Plattner said.

 Taulia Inc., a San Francisco startup, said it’s using Hana to broker discounting deals between buyers and suppliers.
 AlertEnterprise, which makes risk-management software for businesses, is also a customer, Plattner said.